History of Istria: Napoleonic era

-Austrian rule
+Austrian period

 After this short period, the newly established Austrian Empire ruled entire Istrian territory from 1814 until 1918.
 Istria became the part of the Empire as a separate territorial unit, with Trieste as its capital.
 Pazin became its capital in 1825.
 In 1866 Pula became the capital port of the Austrian Empire Navy.

 The introduction of limited democracy in 1861, by means of a regional parliament (Diet of Istria) that convened at Parenzo (Poreč), only served to its purpose to the Austrians in defusing Italian calls for the region's union with the newly established Kingdom of Italy, as suffrage was limited to property owners, who were primarily Italian.
 The first parliament consisted of 28 Italians, but only one Croat and one Slovene.

 Many Istrian Italians looked with sympathy towards the Risorgimento movement that fought for the unification of Italy.
 However, after the Third Italian War of Independence (1866), when the Veneto and Friuli regions were ceded by the Austrians to the newly formed Kingdom Italy, Istria remained part of the Austro-Hungarian Empire, together with other Italian-speaking areas on the eastern Adriatic.
 This triggered the gradual rise of Italian irredentism among many Italians in Istria, who demanded the unification of Istria with Italy.
 The Italians in Istria supported the Italian Risorgimento: as a consequence, the Austrians saw the Italians as enemies and favored the Slav communities of Istria, fostering the nascent nationalism of Slovenes and Croats.

 During the meeting of the Council of Ministers of 12 November 1866, Emperor Franz Joseph I of Austria outlined a wide-ranging project aimed at the Germanization or Slavization of the areas of the empire with an Italian presence: